dynatrace-oss/barista/src/lib/expandable-panel/README.md

 A `<dt-expandable-panel>` element should be used whenever some action is performed.
 The expandable trigger directive (`dtExpandablePanel`) allows you to bind a custom element as trigger to an expandable panel.
 The expandable trigger binds to key and click events.

-Animation is done using Angular animations.
-So, don't forget to provide the animations module, too.

 ## Imports

 You have to import the `DtExpandablePanelModule` when you want to use the `dt-expandable-panel`.